 - 20 mint leaves

-- 1 oz Simple Syrup optional if watermelon is super sweet (Mix equal amounts water and sugar in saucepan and boil just until sugar is dissolved.
+- 1 ounce Simple Syrup optional if watermelon is super sweet (Mix equal amounts water and sugar in saucepan and boil just until sugar is dissolved.
 Cool)

 - 3 ounces light rum